 Right Speech: Speech signifies speaking the truth – basically communicating with confidence and being amiable.
 Speak the truth, however, hard that may be, speak it graciously to foster honesty and bravery.
 Likewise, poker players should be confident about themselves and their play.
 They should graciously accept their winnings and failures.

 Right Action: According to the precepts, a person should live and lead an ethical life.
-Every action that you perform should be done with right intention.
-If you work with a negative state of mind, there will derive a negative reaction to it but if you work with positive mind, you will garner fruitful gains from it.
-In the same manner, actions of a poker player on the table impact their gameplay.
-If you are cheerful and optimistic, it will be reflected in your game play; and if you are depressed and negative, then your opponents can easily take advantage of it.
+Every action that you perform should be done with the right intention.
+If you work with a negative state of mind, there will derive a negative reaction to it but if you work with a positive mind, you will garner fruitful gains from it.
+In the same manner, the actions of a poker player on the table impact their gameplay.
+If you are cheerful and optimistic, it will be reflected in your gameplay; and if you are depressed and negative, then your opponents can easily take advantage of it.

 Right Livelihood: Every person should follow a righteous lifestyle.
 In other words, you should avoid doing tasks that may hurt the people in your environment.
 For instance, we should not harm the humans, animals and environment we are connected to, or maybe we should not use weapons, drink alcohol and eat tobacco.
-In a similar manner, poker players should avoid habits such as drinking, smoking, mindless eating that can affect their game play.
+In a similar manner, poker players should avoid habits such as drinking, smoking, and mindless eating that can affect their gameplay.
 Such things gradually impact your health and ultimately your poker career.
 Instead, you should exercise regularly, eat healthy food, etc. to keep yourself energized the whole day.

 Right Effort: As a human being, you should try to control your thoughts.
 In your journey of life, you must have experienced a situation when you may find yourself in different states of mind at that very moment.
 Such a dynamic state of mind impacts the decision-making power of a person.
-You should always try to stay positive, and make efforts to control your thoughts and emotions.
+You should always try to stay positive and make efforts to control your thoughts and emotions.
 Similarly, poker players should control their emotions (tilt control) while playing the game for fair returns.
 If you play poker emotionally or thoughtlessly, you may end up losing more than winning.